Author Archive

 What happens after the old mobile home is removed?

-Once the old mobile home is removed from the lot, it will be necessary to send in a demolition crew with a bobcat and clear everything from the lot.
-The demolition crew will remove and haul away all old debris from the mobile home lot.
-The old sheds, driveway, sidewalks, porches, patio enclosures will all be removed and hauled away.
-The only thing that will remain is the utilities.
-Once the site is cleared and cleaned, the manufactured home installation team will review the dimensions of the new home that is being installed.
-They will measure the entire lot and decide where the new home will be installed. at that point they will prepare road base in the area where the new home will be installed.
-That road base will raise the grade so no water can drain under the new home.
-Once the road base is installed and compacted, the new home is ready for delivery.
+After the site is cleared and cleaned, the manufactured home installation team will review the dimensions of the new home.
+They will measure the entire lot and determine the optimal placement of the new home.
+At that point, they will prepare the road base in the area where the home will be installed.
+This road base raises the grade so water cannot drain underneath the new home.
+Once the road base is installed and compacted, the site is ready for delivery.

 Installing a new manufactured home

-Set up of your new manufactured home
+Setup of your new manufactured home

 Finishing touches